Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Grant Holicky 44:07

-What are you doing for your rest day?
-You’re just gonna sit you you sit.
-Yeah, you know,
+What are you doing for your rest day today?
+You’re just gonna sit – you, you sit?

 Grant Holicky 44:26

 You got it.
-Listeners since you listen to fast talk Every week you know that knowledge is power and power is B, there is no better way to get faster or to achieve your goals than by training smarter, not harder.
+Listeners, since you listen to Fast Talk every week, you know that knowledge is power and power is fuel, there is no better way to get faster or to achieve your goals than by training smarter, not harder.

 Trevor Connor 45:09